 I actually enjoyed driving in France and Paris, but then Clarissa made a great navigator and I’d selected calming music including Magical Sound Shower…

 Little had changed since my previous visit, same rides, same long queues and the same blistering heat punctuated with a shower.
-The Maz was closed as was the centre of the square and the Mexican themed restaurant.
+The Maz was closed as was the center of the square and the Mexican themed restaurant.
 The paddlers were not in operation and looked quite decayed from the train Star Tours was either going for added realism of an olfactory nature or else somebody had recently emptied their bladder inside, either way the result was quite unpleasant.
 Space Mountain had been upgraded to a new 2.0 ride but alas we couldn’t ride this for our own reasons.

 One new feature is the FastPass which means you can get a ticket for a ride and come back between the times it mentions, joining the shorter FastPass queue.
 Alas, not all rides support FastPass yet and on Thunder Mountain the FastPass queue still took 25 minutes.
 You can also only have one FastPass active at any one time, and the longest queue was for Peter Pan again with FastPass machines switched off.
 Europeans not used to the heat and it still amazes me that Disney can’t fork out a few quid to cover the queuing areas.
 As it was we saw one woman pass out in the queue for Peter Pan.